-When a state accepts funding under the federal Every Student Succeeds Act (ESSA),76 it must make assurances that it will give incarcerated students the "same opportunities to achieve" and the same opportunities to take "credit-bearing coursework" as they would have in a school outside of prison.77 Louisiana receives funding under ESSA and therefore must abide by these principles for all students in OJJ secure facilities.
+When a state accepts funding under the federal Every Student Succeeds Act (ESSA), it must make assurances that it will give incarcerated students the "same opportunities to achieve" and the same opportunities to take "credit-bearing coursework" as they would have in a school outside of prison.
+Louisiana receives funding under ESSA and therefore must abide by these principles for all students in OJJ secure facilities.

 Louisiana law places additional requirements on OJJ to provide general education in secure care facilities.
 For example, state law mandates that OJJ schools provide students with "appropriate educational programs," conduct an "interview" with incoming students to ensure that they are placed in suitable courses, and develop individualized academic plans to help bring each child up to grade level.
-In the suitable courses, and develop individualized academic plans to help bring each child up to grade level.